Big Dogs Save Little Penguins

-David took the comment seriously and developed the idea, documenting it in his University Assignments.
+David took the comment seriously and developed the idea.
+He was studying Environmental Science at that time and documented this idea in his University Assignments.
 His proposals were taken to State and Local Authorities, resulting in the first conservation programme of its type anywhere in the world.
 In 2006 the first Steering Committee which included 'Swampy' was set up and trialled under the direct guidance of the then Warrnambool Council Environmental Officer, Ian Fitzgibbon.
 This programme was supported by an enthusiastic band of volunteers, and still is today.

 Trial and Error